divincode/GroferAssignment_API/README.md

 3.mongod in the other terminal.

-Ps- Provided Node and MongoDB is intalled in the system.
+Ps- Provided Node and MongoDB is intalled in the system and it run on localhost:8080

 The api which was asked to be created can be tested by using the PostMan Application.